Human Visual System Neural Network

 Your first task is to repeat the experiments of the previous project by using a different neural network package,

-either the one from your customer Robb Zucker or the Synapse package for which we have licences, preferably both.
+either the one from your customer or another.

 Your second task is to extend, as time permits, the future-work experiments described in the Research Day paper.

 We will use the agile methodology,

 particularly Extreme Programming (XP) which involves small releases and fast turnarounds in roughly two-week iterations.

 Many of these deliverables can be done in parallel by different members or subsets of the team.

 The following is the current list of deliverables

 (ordered by the date initiated, deliverable modifications marked in red,

 initiated date marked in bold red if programming involved,